-Recently I made my first ever cucumber kimchi.
+Recently I made my first-ever cucumber kimchi.
 I’m still dialing in the recipe, so I have nothing to post at this time.
 This is a shorter fermentation than regular kimchi, because there is no cabbage.
 I pulled mine after two days.
-It is sliced cucumbers, chopped garlic, Korean red pepper flakes, sea salt all topped with water.
-Optional ingredients include chopped ginger, fish sauce and sugar.
+It is sliced cucumbers, chopped garlic, Korean red pepper flakes, and sea salt all topped with water.
+Optional ingredients include chopped ginger, fish sauce, and sugar.

 Making cucumber kimchi

 Mine had a nice sweet taste and I knew it would make an excellent salad dressing.
 Much better for you than the vegetable oil based salad dressings you find at the store.
 Anyway, I found an alternate use.
 I mix the cucumber kimchi with canned sardines.
 Note that you only want to buy the sardines packed in water.
 99% of the other ones are packed in soybean oil.

 Sardines and cucumber kimchi

 This is a highly nutrient-dense meal that can be made in 30 seconds, assuming you already made the cucumber kimchi.
 Tastes good too!